IUDataStructuresCourse/course-web-page-fall-2023/proj1-flood-it.md

 ```

 Download ("Code (green button) -> Download ZIP") or clone the repository
 and open it as an IntelliJ project.
-Run the `main` function in `src/Game.java` and
+Run the `main` function in `src/Game.java`
+(use the green "Play" button next to that function or the configuration "FloodIt - Interactive")
-you will see an interactive game window:
+and you will see an interactive game window:

 ![](assets/images/proj1/play.png)